 When to upgrade to external: If you regularly participate in important video meetings, create content, stream, or want significantly better video quality.

-After testing numerous webcams, I consistently recommend the OBSBOT Tiny 2 4K Webcam for anyone serious about their video quality.
+After testing numerous webcams, I consistently recommend the Tiny 3 4k PTZ Webcam for anyone serious about their video quality.

 Choosing a webcam is about finding the right balance between your needs, budget, and desired features.
 While built-in cameras work for casual use, investing in a quality external webcam dramatically improves your video presence.